amirnjv/Language-detection-with-python/README.md

 # Language-detection-with-python
-language detection with k nearest neighbor - decision tree - naive Bayes (jupyter notebook)
+language detection with k nearest neighbour - decision tree - naive Bayes (jupyter notebook)

 1. Introduction
 Text mining is concerned with the task of extracting relevant information from natural language text and to search for interesting relationships between the extracted entities.
 Text classification is one of the basic techniques in the area of text mining.
 It is one of the more difficult data-mining problems, since it deals with very high-dimensional data sets with arbitrary patterns of missing data.